pradeephubgit/questdb.io/docs/reference/function/date-time.md

 - `timestamp` is any `timestamp` as Unix timestamp or string equivalent
-- `timezone` may be `Country/City` tz database name, time zone abbreviation such as `PST` or in UTC offset in string format.
+- `timezone` may be `Country/City` tz database name, time zone abbreviation such as `PST` or a UTC offset in string format.

 **Return value:**